-The Company adopted the following accounting policy in accordance with IAS 32 as a result of the issuance of term debt with warrants.
+Except as disclosed within these condensed consolidated interim financial statements, the Company adopted the following accounting policy in accordance with IAS 32 as a result of the issuance of term debt with warrants.
 It is effective for the Company's interim and annual consolidated financial statements commencing January 1, 2017.